k2view-academy/K2View-Academy/articles/27_auditing/03_persistence_strategy.md

 Then, create a Broadway flow that will consume the Kafka messages and load them into your required target DB.

-The below Broadway flow consumes the Audit messages from Kafka topic and loads them into the target PostgreSQL DB.
+The following Broadway flow consumes Audit messages from a Kafka topic and loads them into the target PostgreSQL DB.

 ![](images/03_kafka_persistance.png)